opentelekomcloud-docs/scalable-file-service/umn/source/management/managing_sfs_turboobs_storage_interworking.rst

 -  In what scenarios will data import fail?

-   When the SFS Turbo file system contains only the file metadata (only metadata is imported or data eviction happens) and the object in the OBS bucket has been deleted, importing data or access the file will fail.
+   When the SFS Turbo file system contains only the file metadata (only metadata is imported or data eviction happens) and the object in the OBS bucket has been deleted, importing data or accessing the file will fail.

 -  Are the import or export tasks synchronous or asynchronous?